REVIVAL, REVIVAL What is Revival !!!!!

 Revival is a community saturated with God – Duncan Campbell

-To be revived is a blessing which can only be enjoyed by those who have some degree of life.
+To be revived is a blessing that can only be enjoyed by those who have some degree of life.
 Those who have no spiritual life are not, and cannot be, in the strictest sense of the term subjects of a revival… A true revival is to be looked for in the Church of God – Charles Spurgeon

 Revival is a church word; it has to do with God’s people.
 You cannot revive the world; the world is dead in trespasses and sins; you cannot revive a corpse.
 But you can revitalise where there is life… – Douglas Brown, Revival Addresses, p.77

 A true Holy Spirit revival is a remarkable increase in the spiritual life of a large number of God’s people, accompanied by an awesome awareness of the presence of God, intensity of prayer and praise, a deep conviction of sin with a passionate longing for holiness and unusual effectiveness in evangelism, leading to the salvation of many unbelievers.
-Revival is remarkable, large, effective and, above all, it is something that God brings about – Brian Edwards
+Revival is remarkable, large, effective, and, above all, it is something that God brings about – Brian Edwards.

 All above from Brian Edwards, Revival, A People Saturated with God, pp25-32

-In writing of the movement, I would like first to state what I mean by revival as witnessed in the Hebrides.
-I do not mean a time of religious entertainment, with crowds gathering to enjoy an evening of bright gospel singing; I do not mean sensational or spectacular advertising — in a God-sent revival you do not need to spend money on advertising.
-I do not mean high-pressure methods to get men to an inquiry room — in revival every service is an inquiry room; the road and hillside become sacred spots to many when the winds of God blow.
-Revival is a going of God among his people, and an awareness of God laying hold of the community.
-Here we see the difference between a successful campaign and revival; in the former we may see many brought to a saving knowledge of the truth, and the church or mission experience a time of quickening, but so far as the town or district is concerned no real change is visible; the world goes on its way and the dance and picture-shows are still crowded: but in revival the fear of God lays hold upon the community, moving men and women, who until then had no concern for spiritual things, to seek after God.
+In writing the movement, I would like first to state what I mean by revival as witnessed in the Hebrides.
+I do not mean a time of religious entertainment, with crowds gathering to enjoy an evening of bright gospel singing; I do not mean sensational or spectacular advertising — in a God-sent revival, you do not need to spend money on advertising.
+I do not mean high-pressure methods to get men to an inquiry room — in revival; every service is an inquiry room; the road and hillside become sacred spots to many when the winds of God blow.
+Revival is a going of God among his people and an awareness of God laying hold of the community.
+Here we see the difference between a successful campaign and revival; in the former, we may see many brought to a saving knowledge of the truth, and the church or mission experience a time of quickening, but so far as the town or district is concerned no real change is visible; the world goes on its way and the dance and picture-shows are still crowded: but in revival the fear of God lays hold upon the community, moving men and women, who until then had no concern for spiritual things, to seek after God.